 William Ramsey Clark (born December 18, 1927) is an American lawyer and former United States Attorney General.
 He worked for the U.S. Department of Justice, which included service as the 66th United States Attorney General under President Lyndon B. Johnson.
 He was the defense attorney for Slobodan Milosevic and Saddam Hussein.

 Posted by GPD on April 9, 2010, With 0 Reads, Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.